OtherDevOpsGene/kubernetes-security-tools/README.md

 Delete the entire cluster when you are done.
 Instructions at <https://docs.aws.amazon.com/eks/latest/userguide/delete-cluster.html>.

-Find any service with an EXTERNAL-IP and delte it first.
+Find any service with an EXTERNAL-IP and delete it first.

 ```console
 $ kubectl get svc --all-namespaces